 If the bridge is opening or is open you must obey the navigation lights on the open section and only progress on the green light through the open section.

 The channel is approximately 6.7 Km from the entrance to the drop over (locals call the last set of port and starboard markers into the lake “the drop over” as there is a large increase in depth at this point, and is the shallowest point of the channel prior to the drop over), It is 2.5 Km from the entrance to the bridge and a further 4.2 Km to the drop over.

 Channel conditions through to the "drop over" vary and will depend on when the last dredging was carried out.
 The trouble areas tend to be just west of the eastern entrance to Swan Bay and then closer to the "drop over' itself.

 When navigating Swansea channel maintain a situational awareness at all times.
 Be aware that navigational markers are rarely on the edge of deep water.
 You may need to stand off from the navigational marker to maintain suitable water depth under your keel.
 Be sensible, transiting a shallow channel during the hours of darkness when unfamiliar with the area is a recipe for disaster.

 If you are a first time visitor to Lake Macquarie we strongly recommend that you do not attempt a night navigation of the channel.
 Pick up a courtesy mooring and wait until morning.

-Vessels unfamiliar with the Swansea channel can request an escort by contacting the Marine Rescue Lake Macquarie Radio Base.
+Vessels unfamiliar with the Swansea channel can request an assist by contacting the Marine Rescue Lake Macquarie Radio Base.
 (See contact details under Radio Channels above)

 Please be aware that the skipper remains responsible for the safe navigation of the vessel at all times.